chrisrhymes/bulma-clean-theme/README.md

 #### Fixed Navbar

-To have a fixed navbar, you can set `fixed_navbar: top` of `fixed_navbar: bottom` respectively in your `_config.yml`.
+To have a fixed navbar, you can set `fixed_navbar: top` or `fixed_navbar: bottom` respectively in your `_config.yml`.

 ### Colours and Styles